Nizar4790k/DOT-Iowa-Accident-Labels/README.md

 ## To run these scripts follow the steps below:

-1. Place in the root folder the Iowa DoT Accident in the root folder.
+1. Modify the .env file to change the Iowa DoT Dataset path by default you can place it on root folder.

 2. Make sure the dataset has a similar structure like this: